ehimah/CKOPaymentGateway/README.md

 ﻿# CKO Payment Gateway
 This repository is a submission for the coding challenge at Checkout.com

-The API projects contains implementation for two
+The API projects contains implementation for two endpoints

-# How to
+- Retrieve payment transaction details
+- Process Payment Transaction

 ## Prerequisite
 The project is built targeting .NET 6

 ### Restore Nuget Packages
-In the solution directory, spin up a terminal and type `dotnet restore` to restore the project dependencies for the entire solution
+Navigate to the solution directory, spin up a terminal and type `dotnet restore` to restore the project dependencies for the entire solution

-### Run the API project

-- Navigate to the API project directory `cd CheckOutPaymentGateway.API/`

 ## Obtain Auth Key